kaiorosa1/100-days-of-code/r1-log.md

 I've solved some Redux challenges on FCC.
 I've worked on Rodrigo's portfolio.
 I've changed the UI a bit and I basically changed most of the files.
 I believe it's gonna be easier now to finish what I need.

+### R1D80

+I've learned more about Redux solving the FCC challenges.
+I've worked on the instagram logo in the page.
+I've learned of how to overlay divs.
+The portfolio is almost looking the way that I want to (aka the actual final look).